There are no affiliate links on PagePipe.

 3 They recommend getting rid of sliders and using just one image.
 We agree.
 We’ve written about slider extravagance before:

 SiteGround recommends two other slider plugins we’ve tested before.
 We weren’t that impressed with the load times.
-Our extreme speed philosophy is no sliders.
+Our extreme speed philosophy is no sliders on the Home page.
 Period!

 4 SiteGround recommends using appropriate image sizes.
 Again, we agree.
 They don’t have a plugin solution recommendation but our safeguard utility is using Imsanity plugin.
 We also use this plugin to solve the next problem they talk about: